|

 André

-Breton's disapproval of Dali had nothing to do with
+Breton's disapproval of Dali had nothing

-the Spanish painter's "financial success", rather,
+to do with the Spanish painter's "financial success,"

-an excellent relationship with the Mexican Muralist,
+Breton had an excellent relationship with the Mexican

-Diego Rivera, who enjoyed financial success and the
+Muralist, Diego Rivera, who enjoyed financial success

-a revolutionary art.
+to develop a revolutionary art.

 |